AppFlowy-IO/AppFlowy-Docs/blog-highlights/demystifying-appflowy-editors-codebase.md

 }
 ```

-In our test: **selects found match** we first load the editor instance for widget testing and initialize it with some paragraphs.
+In our test **selects found match** we first load the editor instance for widget testing and initialize it with some paragraphs.
 There are other utilities for initializing the editor with some content, such as: `addNode`, `addEmptyParagraph`, etc.

 ```dart
 final editor = tester.editor;
 editor.addParagraphs(3, initialText: text);
 ```

-If you have experience of writing widget tests in Flutter, typically you want to pump the widget that you want to test.
-Well this pump logic is already taken care by the TestableEditor class we talked about.
-So to pump the widget under test we do:
+If you have experience of writing widget tests in Flutter, you will be aware that typically you want to [pump](https://docs.flutter.dev/cookbook/testing/widget/introduction#notes-about-the-pump-methods) the widget that you want to test.
+However, for AppFlowy, this pump logic is already taken care by the TestableEditor class we mentioned above.
+So to pump the widget under test we call the following method:

 ```dart
 await editor.startTesting();
 ```

 Then in our test we perform the actual testing logic.
 This involves interacting with the contents of the Editor.
-This includes:
+For our example this includes:

 * making a selection
 * accessing nodes and performing operations on them